1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC021/02.analysis/README.md

 ### 2.6.
 Interface Design

-- The interface shall be user-friendly, providing a clear workflow for editing operation types with input fields for operation name, estimated duration (for each phase - in sequential order), specialization and required staff (quantity for each role).
+- The interface shall be user-friendly, providing a clear workflow for editing operation types with input fields for operation name, estimated duration (for each phase - in sequential order), specialization and required staff (role, specialization and quantity).

 ### 2.7.
 Risk Analysis